andresarmento/modbus-esp8266/API.md

 void cbDisable();
 ```

 Callback generation control.
-Callback generation is enabled by default.
-Affect all callbacks.
+Callback generation is enabled by default. *Has no effect on transactions callbacks.*

 ```c
 void onConnect(cbModbusConnect cb)